USDA-ARS-GBRU/itsxpress/README.rst

 Since this version is no longer supported, you **must** create a new conda environment in order for the depenendencies to be the compatible versions.

 Example on how to install and create new conda environment for this version of ITSxpress.
-We are using mamba because it resolves dependencies better and faster, but conda can be substituted.
+We are using mamba because it resolves packages better and faster, but conda can be substituted.

 	- Information on installing mamba or micromamba (either highly recommended) can be found here: `mamba installation guide`_